swiftlang/swift-evolution/proposals/0000-objectivecbridgeable.md

 The less feasible alternative is to provide bridging manually by segmenting methods and properties into `@objc` and `@nonobjc` variants, then manually converting at all the touch points.
 In practice I don't expect this to be very common due to the painful overhead it imposes.
 Developers are much more likely to avoid using Swift features (even subconsciously).

+## Ambiguity

+The idea of allowing multiple Swift types to bridge to the same Objective-C type was discussed.
+It should technically be possible since the same-module rule wouldn't allow the shape of an imported API to vary based on which modules you imported.
+The compiler *could* skip generating the thunks in this case and the user would need to provide `@objc` equivalent members that performed casting to resolve the ambiguity.

+However there doesn't appear to be a convincing case to support such complex behavior so in the interests of simplicity this proposal keeps this kind of ambiguity an error.
+It can always be relaxed in the future if desired.

+## BuiltInBridgeable

+On the mailing list the idea of a protocol to supercede `ObjectiveCBridgeable` for built-in types like `Int` was brought up but not considered essential for this proposal.
+(The protocol would be decorative only, not having any functions or properties).

+These types are special because they bridge differently inside collections vs outside.
+The compiler already has *magic* knowledge of these types and I don't anticipate the list of types will ever get any longer.
+The only benefit of a `BuiltInBridgeable` protocol would be to explicitly declare which types have this "magic".

+This can always be implemented in the future if it is desired.

 # Future Directions

 ## Conditional Conformance

 It is intended that when and if Swift 3 adopts conditional protocol conformance that the standard library types such as `Array` and `Dictionary` will declare conditional conformance to `ObjectiveCBridgeable` if their element types are `ObjectiveCBridgeable` (with explicitly declared conformance for built-ins like `Int`).